Editor’s Note: This post has been updated with new content and links to help you be a better

 - Whom should you target?
 Not all ad audiences are created equal.
 Learn which interests and demographics helped to reach your potential customers — which targeting options contributed to successful campaigns?

 - Where to show your ads?
 Break down your ad reports by placement to know which Facebook ad placements have the highest ROI.

 You can expand your ad reports to show various data points by selecting among various options in the Breakdown menu.

 Before You Go…

-Being a top spy can be dangerous — you can never be 100% sure whether your new findings only seem too good to be true or really are too good to be true.
+Being a top spy can be dangerous.
+You can never be 100% sure whether your new findings only seem too good to be true or really are too good to be true.

 Remember that what works for your competitors may not always work for you.
 So, take all the new insights with a grain of salt and try to understand why your competitors are doing what they’re doing.

-Now that you’re full of spy wisdom, go ahead and conduct a detailed Facebook ads research to uncover new hacks.
+And now that you’re full of spy wisdom, go ahead and conduct a detailed Facebook ads research to uncover new hacks.